 Total funding allocated: $225,000

-The global demand for clean technology continues to grow, and Canada is one of the many countries leading the way to a greener future.
+As the world increasingly seeks out more sustainable and renewable sources of energy, and new clean technologies, Canadian companies are stepping up to the challenge.
 Driven by a dynamic, diverse and talented workforce, innovative solutions are transitioning Canadians towards a low-carbon, low-pollution and resource efficient economy.
-The Government of Canada is supporting that transition by investing over $2.3 billion to boost the growth of Canada’s clean technology space - the largest public investment ever committed to this field in Canada.
+The Government of Canada is supporting that transition by committing $1 billion to support large-scale, transformative clean technology projects through Budget 2021 – boosting the overall growth of Canada’s clean technology space.

-Similar to a composter, the FoodCycler is a state-of-the-art food waste recycler that processes kitchen waste and food scraps into fertilizer for lawns, plants and gardens in hours instead of months.
-This compact unit takes less electricity than a desktop computer, and offers an odourless, easy-to-use alternative to traditional composters.
-With an investment of $225,000 from FedDev Ontario, Food Cycle Science is working to further commercialize the FoodCycler.
+Similar to a composter, the FoodCycler FC-30 is a state-of-the-art food waste recycler that processes kitchen waste and food scraps into fertilizer for lawns, plants and gardens in hours instead of months.
+This compact unit uses less electricity than a desktop computer, and offers an odourless, easy-to-use alternative to traditional composters.
+With FedDev Ontario’s $225,000 investment in 2019, Food Cycle Science was able to further scale and commercialize the FoodCycler.